ITHelpDec/CPP-High-Performance/Chapter 03 - Analysing and Measuring Performance/README.md

 > _"It will run in O(1) in almost all cases, except very few where it will perform worse."_ – pg.
 76
 #
 ### Sampling profilers
-The concept of sampling profilers is interesting, although I'd be tempted to create something that creates timestamps and stacks of which functions are in use in an attempt to mirror the author's diagram.
+The concept of sampling profilers working at fixed intervals is interesting.
+I'd be tempted, however, to create something that records timestamps and stacks of which functions are in use in an attempt to mirror the author's diagram.

 [example_profiler.cpp](example_profiler.cpp)
 #